 What triggers a double-tap, a swipe-up, a share via WhatsApp or inputting our personal details into a ‘subscribe here’ box?

-We’ve seen it come to life during lockdown: previously unacquainted neighbours chatting through open windows, rallying together out of love for their neighbourhoods.
+We’ve seen it come to life during the past few years of COVID lockdowns: previously unacquainted neighbours chatting through open windows, rallying together out of love for their neighbourhoods.
 The same camaraderie is found amongst brand fanbases too – the desire to belong, to be understood, to share in a moment.
 It’s human nature.

 Let’s say, for analogy’s sake, that beginning to build a following is like planting a seed.
 Nurturing that seed becomes like fostering a community.
 You monitor its growth, you understand its needs.
 If it’s managed the right way, you’ll be on your way to cult status.
 Now that’s what really gets us excited.